-When reviewing the UGC NET exam pattern, one more element to consider is the selection process.
+When reviewing the UGC NET Exam Pattern, one more element to consider is the selection process.
 This will give you an overview of several key elements we will address further.
-Let us now go through the selection criteria as per the UGC NET eligibility criteria, which will help you understand:
+Let us now go through the selection criteria as per the UGC NET Eligibility, which will help you understand the following:

 - How the number of candidates to be qualified is decided?

 - What procedure is followed for selection?

 Candidates can check the steps below to know how the selection of candidates is made:

 The candidate belonging to the General category needs to secure at least 40% aggregate in both the papers taken together and at least 35% aggregate marks in both the papers taken together for the candidates belonging to the Reserved category (SC, ST, OBC, PWD, Transgender) to be considered for Assistant Professor or JRF.

 - The number of candidates who qualify for Assistant Professor should equal 6% of the total candidates appearing in both papers (Total slots).